Imperative Theory of Law

 1. Law is not always linked with a sovereign:

-In early communities, rules which regulated life were derived from immemorial usages and these rules were administered by domestic tribunals in families or village communities.
 So, Austin’s insistence on sovereignty as an essential prerequisite of law carries no weight.
-As there are rules of customary law, international law, and even constitutional law in England that are habitually obeyed and yet they do not fall within the Austinian definition of law.
+There are rules of customary law, international law, and even constitutional law in England that are habitually obeyed and yet they do not fall within the Austinian definition of law.

 2. Sanction which is advocated by Austin for the law is an essential element of criminal law but there is nothing like sanction in the case of civil law.
 So, the whole of civil law will be excluded from the sphere of positive law.

-To conclude that in spite of criticism of Austin’s theory of law, it cannot be derived that Austin rendered a great service by giving a clear and simple definition of law.
+To conclude despite criticism of Austin’s theory of law, it cannot be derived that Austin rendered a great service by giving a clear and simple definition of law.
 But it is admitted today this is one legal theory that is very close to reality.
-According to Austin, “Every positive law or every law simply and strictly so called, is set by a sovereign individual or sovereign body of individuals to a person or person in a state of subjection to its author”.